Investors seek shelter before Greek vote

 Investor nervousness is evident in the big gap between actual volatility on the Euro STOXX 50, which has fallen to two-month lows below 20, and the implied volatility as measured by the VSTOXX which has stayed stubbornly high around 32.

 Implied volatility reflects options pricing and is a measure of expected price swings.
-In the currency market, one-week implied volatilities have jumped to around 15.40 percent , the highest in six months and almost double the level of realised volatility.
+In the currency market, one-week implied volatilities have jumped to around 15.40 percent, the highest in six months and almost double the level of realized volatility.

 “Expect a rollercoaster in the markets,” said Stefan Angele, head of investment management, Swiss & Global Asset Management, although he advised keeping some positions, such as an ‘underweight’ stance on the financial sector.